 4. Acts of kindness

-I order products such as probiotics and omega oils on their behalf
+I order products such as probiotics and skin care on their behalf

-I send out weekly newsletters with blog posts and links that I think they will enjoy
+I send out regular newsletters with blog posts and links that I think they will enjoy

 I offer a glass of water or a cup of tea at the start of each consultation